Anatoly Vershik: Biography

-Vershik studied at Leningrad State University, receiving his doctoral degree in 1974; his advisor was Vladimir Rokhlin.
+Vershik studied at Leningrad State University (later renamed to Saint Petersburg State University), receiving his doctoral degree in 1974; his advisor was Vladimir Rokhlin.

-He works at the Steklov Institute of Mathematics and at Saint Petersburg State University.
-In 1998–2008 he was the president of the St. Petersburg Mathematical Society.
+Vershik worked at the St. Petersburg Department of Steklov Institute of Mathematics and at Saint Petersburg State University.
+In 1998–2008, he was the president of the St. Petersburg Mathematical Society.

-In 2012 Vershik became a fellow of the American Mathematical Society.
+In 2012, Vershik became a fellow of the American Mathematical Society.

-In 2015, he has been elected a member of Academia Europaea.
+In 2015, he was elected a member of Academia Europaea.

-His doctoral students include Alexander Barvinok, Dmitri Burago, Anna Erschler, and Sergey Fomin.
+His doctoral students include Alexander Barvinok, Dmitri Burago, Anna Erschler, Sergey Fomin, Vadim Kaimanovich, Sergei Kerov, Alexander N. Livshits, Andrei Lodkin, Nikolai Mnev, and Natalia Tsilevich.

+Anatoly Vershik died on 14 February 2024, at the age of 90.